Kingsway Business Park growth continues

 John Searle, from Rochdale Development Agency, said: “The latest growth at Kingsway is testament to the business park’s offer and the efforts of the Kingsway Partnership.
 It’s strategically in a great location and businesses realise that its connections to the rest of Greater Manchester, the north west region and beyond make it a very attractive proposition.”

-The Partnership – made up of Wilson Bowden Developments Ltd, Rochdale Development Agency, Rochdale Borough Council and the Homes and Communities Agency - is continuing to negotiate with investment partners to fund the construction of a 210,000 sq ft plot, which already has planning permission, and there are plans to create another four units totalling about 200,000 sq ft.
+The Partnership – made up of Wilson Bowden Developments Ltd, Rochdale Development Agency, Rochdale Borough Council and the Homes England - is continuing to negotiate with investment partners to fund the construction of a 210,000 sq ft plot, which already has planning permission, and there are plans to create another four units totalling about 200,000 sq ft.

 New signs, advertising the significant development opportunities available at Kingsway, and directional signs from the M62 motorway, were erected in April 2015 and the park was recently promoted by Rochdale Development Agency (RDA) at the GM Business Expo in central Manchester.